rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 In addition, gene and genome editing, if further developed, could safely permit humans to enhance themselves[^more_on_enhancement] - robuster immune systems[^immune_system_malleability]; reduced suspecibility to infections and disease[^disease_suspectibility_malleability]; reduced aggression[^aggression_malleability]; reduced risk of addiction[^reduced_addiction_risk]; reduced depression[^depression_malleability] or anxiety[^anxiety_malleability]; higher life satisfaction[^life_satisfaction_malleability]; longer lifespans[^lifespan_malleability]; greater physical attractiveness[^physical_attractiveness_malleability], endurance[^endurance_malleability], strength[^strength_malleability], and dexerity[^dexerity_malleability]; increased cognitive capabilities[^IQ_enhancement] or creativity[^creativity_malleability]; or stronger ethical inclinations[^morality_malleability] - among plausibly many other things[^general_search_for_enhancement].

 Given present uncertainties[^problem_with_twin_studies] with the genetic nature of these traits, it's difficult to predict how well or much gene or genome editing technology will be able to enhance them.
-There are also many ethical considerations that need to be taken in account[^ethical_considerations].
+There are also many ethical considerations that need to be taken in account[^ethical_considerations] in this regard.

 <!-- FOOTNOTES============================ -->
 [^more_on_enhancement]: NEED List all books on enhancement I can find.
 Reference the Wikipedia link.